 Who Needs to File 1099-MISC?

-If you have made payments over $600 to an induvial or other business for jobs or service that fall into any of the follower, you need to file a 1099-MISC.
+If you have made payments of $600 or more to an induvial or other business for jobs or services that fall into

 - Prizes and awards

 - Generally, the cash paid from a notional principal contract to an individual, partnership, or estate

 Before 2022, if you hire a contractor to do work for you and pay them $600 or more you will be required to file

 Form 1099-MISC.
 Following 2021 such payments are no longer a part of for 1099 MISC.
 There are many types of 1099

 Forms for specific purposes such as recording interest received, dividends earned, or compensation from contracted work done.

 Contact the Tax2efile team, we can help you to determine what you need to e-file 1099